Mentor of Samsung scion seen stepping up after Lee arrest

 When Samsung Electronics trailed Nokia in mobile phones - just five years ago - Choi, then CEO, set his sights on a different rival.

 "Competition is coming from elsewhere.
-There's a company more profitable than us and we should change our target," he told Reuters in January 2012, referring to Apple Inc.
+There's a company more profitable than us and we should change our target," he told Reuters in January 2012, referring to Apple Inc (AAPL.O).

 That year, Samsung ended Nokia's 14-year domination of the mobile market, ultimately also overtaking Apple as the world's biggest smartphone maker.